‘A serious-minded kid:’ Pete Buttigieg aimed high early

 Classmate Loran Parker recalls her grandparents turned to her with what would become a familiar refrain: “Peter would make a great politician.”

-“There are a lot of things I’d like to do,” he told the Tribune.

-By the time he arrived at high school, Buttigieg’s reputation had preceded him.
-Julie Chismar, a teacher at Saint Joe, recalls a buzz among French teachers, who had heard about his language abilities.

-Peter had begun to learn French in Montessori and before he got to high school was well on his way to fluency.
-He also took up Spanish and on his own started learning to read Korean from a friend, Judy Kim.
-(His campaign does not list Korean as among the seven languages he speaks other than English.)
+When he arrived at high school, Buttigieg’s reputation preceded him.
+Teacher Julie Chismar recalls a buzz among French teachers.
+Peter began learning French in Montessori and was well on his way to fluency.
+He also took up Spanish and on his own started learning to read Korean from a friend.

-It’s difficult to find someone to utter a harsh word about young Buttigieg.
-He wasn’t a jock or the most popular kid, but he wasn’t an outcast.
+It’s difficult to find someone to utter a harsh word about young Peter.
+He wasn’t a jock or the most popular kid in school, but he wasn’t an outcast.
 Classmates described him as thoughtful, with a dry wit.
 If a kid in middle school or high school can respect a fellow kid, they respected him.
 He didn’t show off his intelligence or raise his hand to answer every question.
 He held back.

-Occasionally, there were signs of the reserve and stiffness that sometimes gets mocked today.
-When he first met Peter, Mueller, his close high school friend, would tease him good-naturedly — just like he did with his brothers.
-Peter, who had no siblings, did not appreciate it.

-“He likes to make the joke that when he first met me, he didn’t like me very much” Mueller says.

 The introvert pushed himself beyond his comfort zone.
-He joined drama his senior year and performed in “A Midsummer Night’s Dream.”
+He performed in “A Midsummer Night’s Dream.”
 He learned the didgeridoo and played the several-foot-long Australian wind instrument onstage.

-In Peter’s basement after school, he and his friends would watch “Star Trek: The Next Generation,” play old school Nintendo games or have Nerf battles, then go outside to play football or soccer.
-As they got older, his friends would play music together: He learned guitar and bass, and especially liked playing Led Zeppelin and Jimi Hendrix songs, using his wah-wah pedal.

-He’d go to parties and even have a drink or two, Mueller said.
-(When he saw his friend smoke pot, during a visit home from college, Mueller ribbed him: “Are you ever going to run for office someday?”)

-Peter moved between groups of friends, but hung out mostly with a group of other smart kids.
-He dated a couple of girls in high school.
-Friends said he never seemed to have the usual teen angst about relationships.
+Peter moved easily between groups of friends, but hung out mostly with a group of other smart kids.
+Friends said he never seemed to have the usual teenager angst about relationships.

 Looking back, he says now he always felt different.